ntalekt/FauxMoESP_WS2812/README.md

 ```
 2. Update the `LED_COUNT` & `LED_PIN` variables.
 3. Compile and run on your NodeMCU
 4. Execute the Discover Devices option from your Alexa app or tell Echo/Dot to do it.
+⋅⋅* You should see several new "WeMo Switch" devices that the fauxmoESP has created.